Items You’ll Need

 A hatchet is a must have.
 So far we haven’t taken an axe with us but we do always have a hatchet.
 Sometimes you’ll use it for some strange things but I use ours daily for preparing the campfire.
 Always remember to keep it sharp.
 The last thing you want is to swing a dull hatchet!
 More hatchets and accessories are available HERE!!!

 This is the Rhino sewer hose that we have used since the hybrid trailer that came after our pop-up tent trailer.
 The one that came with it just went into the tub with all the backup parts and equipment and again, has been there since.
 That’s how durable Rhino hoses are; I wouldn’t go anywhere without it.

 A definite must have is a good quality battery charger.
-This is the one that we’ve been using since before the first trip with our pop-up tent trailer.
-It has three settings on it and also has a fault detector built in to it.
-It’ll tell ya’ if you happen to get the wires crossed or anything else hooked up wrong.
+This is Black and Decker’s replacement for the one that we’ve been using since before the first trip with our pop-up tent trailer.
+It has the features on it to keep guys like me from totally destroying batteries.
 This is a great battery charger for dummies like me!

 Here is an example of a tire compressor for a decent price.
 We have never had to use ours so I really don’t know if the one that you see in our video actually is something to brag about.
 What I do know is that you should always have one with you on your camping trip.
 One of the main things that you need to look for is the type of electrical source and hardware that you prefer.
 Also double check the type of connections and adapters that come with the unit.
 Shop around and really read the descriptions closely.
 Take your time on this and choose wisely.

 Another tool that you don’t want to leave the driveway without is an inexpensive folding spade.
 I couldn’t even begin to tell ya’ how many times I’ve pulled it out and used it.
 I always keep it in the half tub that stays at the tailgate area of my truck where I keep all of my “go to” stuff for every trip.